gogonzo/sport/README.md

 ![K - learning rate](https://latex.codecogs.com/png.latex?K%20-%20learning%20rate "K - learning rate")

-Probability function is based on [Bradley-Terry model](https://en.wikipedia.org/wiki/Bradley%E2%80%93Terry_model) designed to predict outcome of pairwise comparison.
-For multi-player matchups where output is a ranking, `sport` package uses the same data transformation as in [exploded logit](https://www.jstor.org/stable/270983) - ranking is then presented as combination all possible pairs competing within same event.
+Outcome probability function is based on [Bradley-Terry model](https://en.wikipedia.org/wiki/Bradley%E2%80%93Terry_model) designed to predict outcome of pairwise comparison.
+For multi-player matchups where output is a ranking, `sport` package uses the same data transformation as in [exploded logit](https://www.jstor.org/stable/270983) - ranking is then presented as combination of all possible pairs competing within same event.

 Glicko rating system
 --------------------

+Glicko is the first bayesian online update algorithm incorporating rating volatility to rating and outcome computation.
+Glicko system is not balanced, and sum of rating rewards of all players are not zero.
+In one 2-players event, reward of player `i` differs from reward of player `q` as it depends on their individual ratings deviation.
+Rating values oscillates around `r=1500` with max deviation `rd<=350`.

 Algorithms based on [Mark E. Glickman (1999)](http://www.glicko.net/research/glicko.pdf).